zchee/golang-wiki/Deprecated.md

 [Some tools will warn on use of deprecated identifiers](https://staticcheck.io/docs/checks#SA1019) and their docs [will be hidden by godoc once #17056 is implemented](https://golang.org/issue/17056).

+The original issue to document the "Deprecated" convention was [issue #10909](https://golang.org/issue/10909).

 ## Examples

 ```